1carew1/simple-route/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+Ensure you have a firebaseConfig.json file in the root of this project with following content using your own Keys + Links :

+{
+    "apiKey": "XXXXXXX",
+    "authDomain": "XXXXXXX",
+    "databaseURL": "XXXXXXX",
+    "storageBucket": "XXXXXXX",
+    "messagingSenderId": "XXXXXXX"
+}

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)